caseyjholmes/Mute-Mix-Pan/README.md

 # Mute-Mix-Pan

+NOTE:
+this is an outdated version of my mixer. use the new MMPV3 repository files

 5 Channel Mono Mutable Mixer with Pan output for Eurorack

 A simple knob controlled 5 channel mono eurorack mixer with mute switches, master volume and panning balance outputs.